Skip to content Skip to footer

 Food

 Community Outreach participates in the Oregon Food Bank Network, working to eliminate hunger and its root causes.
-We provide food for residents staying in COI’s transformative shelter and emergency food boxes to community members.
-One emergency food box is available per family/individual one every 30 days.
-A form of identification is preferred but not required.
+We provide food for residents staying in COI’s transformative shelter and in emergency food boxes to community members.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.